kailermai/tp/docs/DeveloperGuide.md

 <br>
 **Use case: UC13 Generate class record report**

-**Preconditions:** The TA has already added the student into the class.
+**Preconditions:** The TA has already added at least one student into the class.

 **Guarantees:** A summary of student records is generated.